PIWpom/demo-card/README.md

 # demo-card
-Demo card for a responsive website
+Demo card for a responsive website from https://www.frontendmentor.io/challenges/blog-preview-card-ckPaj01IcS .